nitrain/nitrain/README.md

 - save transformed/augmented images to file

 ## Examples & Tutorial
+NOTE: All of the code below is available in an IPython notebook in the `tutorials` folder.

 ### `TensorDataset`
 The `TensorDatset` provides a class structure for sampling from data that is already loaded into memory as torch tensors.